Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 What you need to know about pacifiers:

 Babies have a natural instinct to suck.
 The act of sucking can help to calm and comfort a baby.
 Some babies may calm themselves by sucking on their fingers.
-Some parents give a pacifier to their baby to calm and soothe him.
+Some parents use a pacifier to calm and soothe the baby.
 Learn about the benefits and risks of pacifiers to help you decide if you want to offer a pacifier to your baby.

 Benefits of using a pacifier: